Energy Safe Victoria logo

 Acceptance conditions

-ESV will set COA based on the work being undertaken.
-For example, ESV may request a Consumer Piping Test Report and/or a letter confirming the method or material used to protect combustible surfaces for a complex gas installation.
-ESV will advise the applicant of the COA and provide access to any relevant forms, such as the Consumer Piping Test Report.
+Energy Safe will set COA based on the work being undertaken.
+For example, Energy Safe may request a Consumer Piping Test Report and/or a letter confirming the method or material used to protect combustible surfaces for a complex gas installation.
+Energy Safe will advise the applicant of the COA and provide access to any relevant forms, such as the Consumer Piping Test Report.

 A site inspection may also be specified on the COA.